Why hire a doula? What does a doula do and NOT do?

 What if I’m an LGBTQIA parent?

-I consider myself a proud ally to LGBTQIA parents and that will never change!
+As a member of and ally to the LGBTQIA community, I remain a loving supporter of queer parents and that will never change.
 If you will be birthing a baby or present at the birth of your baby, I can help; gender and/or sex orientation should not be an additional barrier to receiving support.
-You will be best served by a doula with a sensitivity for using inclusive language in your interactions and an ability to produce appropriate resources for LGBTQIA clients.
-Your doula should not demonstrate ANY personal views that corrupt their ability to assist you lovingly.
+You will be best served by a doula with a sensitivity for using inclusive language/correct pronouns in your interactions and an ability to produce appropriate resources for LGBTQIA clients.
+Your doula should not demonstrate ANY personal views that corrupt an ability to assist you lovingly.
+I am happy to offer a discount for QPOC families in need — please inquire.

 What if I’m a teen/young parent?

 Regardless of your age, you may have certain wishes for your birth that you hope will be respected.
-Birth is an immensely personal and intimate affair that remains so regardless of the birthing person’s age.
+Birth is an immensely personal and intimate affair that remains so, regardless of the birthing person’s age.
 I can provide relevant resources for young parents, refer to advisors on any concerning family situations, and help you make a postpartum plan that reinforces your healing, with co-habitants and family in mind, if applicable.
+I’m proud to offer a discount for teen parents.

 What if I’m an adoptive or surrogate parent?